-For this very reason, other markings were adopted which alter a note’s playing range or the octave in which the performer is to play it in.
-The octave markings makes it much easier for the performers to read the music at the same time especially when music is written so far above or below the staff.
+For this very reason, other notation marks were adopted which alter a note’s playing range or the octave in which the performer is to play it in.
+The octave marks makes it much easier for the performers to read the music at the same time especially when music is written so far above or below the staff.

 In our discussion and presentations on the concepts of frequency we showed that the frequency is doubled when two notes of the same pitch are an octave apart.
 You may want to review these two articles, Acoustics of Music – Frequencies and Table of Frequencies to refresh your memory or to look further into this concept as a reminder or if you do not understand this concept.

-The octave markings shown immediately below are used to change the notes frequency value in this case one octave above where it is notated on the staff.
-The following four graphics show the main octave markings used in music notation, the Ottava Bassa and the Quindicesima and their respective variations.
+The octave marks shown immediately below are used to change the notes frequency value in this case one octave above where it is notated on the staff.
+The following four graphics show the main octave marks used in music notation, the Ottava Bassa and the Quindicesima and their respective variations.